ANU-HPC/aiwc-for-the-masses/paper/paper.md

 ````

 to the function `instructionExecuted` to AIWC (in `src/plugins/WorkloadCharacterisation.cpp`) which is triggered as a callback when the Oclgrind simulator executes each instruction.
-Since oclgrind is a multithreaded program -- to the extent that each OpenCL workitem is run on a separate pthread -- we only print the log if it occurs on the first thread.
+Since oclgrind is a multi-threaded simulator -- to the extent that each OpenCL workitem is run on a separate pthread -- we only print the log if it occurs on the first thread.
-The default Gaussian Elimination test data is run on 4 threads and calls the `Fan1` and `Fan2` kernels three (3) times.
-For this analysis we only store the traces of first execution of the `Fan1` kernel.
-These traces were then piped from each of the implementations.
+These traces were then collected from each of the implementations.

 \setcounter{mainlisting}{\value{lstlisting}}
 \setcounter{lstlisting}{0}